Advisors

 Jeff Ubois joined the MacArthur Foundation in 2011 to build what became the Discovery grants program, and has since worked in the Foundation’s American Democracy, Philanthropy, and 100&Change programs.
 Previous to his time at MacArthur, Jeff worked for organizations focused on digital media and innovation, including UC Berkeley’s School of Information Management and Systems, the Internet Archive, the Netherlands Institute of Sound and Vision, and the Preserving Digital Public Television Project at Thirteen/WNET.
 In the 1990s, Jeff worked as a journalist covering new technology, and co-founded a Silicon Valley startup, Omniva, which was funded by venture capital firm Kleiner Perkins.
 Jeff attended New College in Sarasota, Florida for undergraduate studies, and as joint inventor, has five U.S. patents related to information management.
 Jeff is a frequent public speaker, and has published in the Stanford Social Innovation Review, The Nation, First Monday, the Journal of Digital Information, and other journals, summarized at http://www.ubois.com.
 He currently serves on the boards of the Kahle/Austin Foundation, which supports access to digital information; Humanity 2050, which explores challenges of complexity and the human future; and QuestionCopyright.org, a Chicago-based organization supporting free culture and expression.

-Jonah Wittkamper is Co-Founder and President of NEXUS and the Global Governance Philanthropy Network as well as Founder of the Healthy Democracy Coalition.
+Jonah Wittkamper is Co-Founder and President of NEXUS, the Global Governance Philanthropy Network and the Amazon (rainforest) Investor Coalition (AIC).
+He was also the founder of the Healthy Democracy Coalition.
+The AIC unites investors, donors and corporate buyers to shift economies in the Amazon forest away from deforestation.
 NEXUS is a global movement of over 6000 young people from 70 countries dedicated to bridging communities of wealth and impact.
-The Healthy Democracy Coalition is a US national network of philanthropists and allies dedicated to cross partisan philanthropic learning and collaboration.
-Both networks involve people from many of world’s most philanthropic families.
+The Healthy Democracy Coalition was a US national network of philanthropists and allies dedicated to cross partisan philanthropic learning and collaboration.
+These networks involve people from many of world’s most philanthropic families.
 Previously, Jonah served as the US Director of Search for Common Ground and was part of Distributive Networks Inc., where he helped to build the text messaging technology used by the 2008 Obama campaign.
 In 2000, Jonah co-founded the Global Youth Action Network (GYAN) to strengthen youth participation in global decision-making.
 As the organization grew it merged with TakingITGlobal to form the largest site on the internet dedicated to empowering young leaders, receiving two million hits per day.
 Earlier in his career, Jonah led an award winning student computing organization, founded two internet startups, and created a corporate social responsibility initiative in one of the world’s largest corporations.
 He has served as a Co-Founder, board member, or advisor to a number of organizations including Pioneers of Change, the ManyOne Foundation, the L. A. Jonas Foundation, the Millennial Action Project, the Shift Foundation, WISE (Wealthy Individuals – Social Entrepreneurs), and many others.
 He is an alumnus of Williams College and Camp Rising Sun.

 Matt Reeves, Aga Khan Foundation